alex-gamero/100-days-of-code/r2-log.md

 ### R2D18
 Today I had network programming classes, I learned about the Transport layer, at home I advanced code and reviewed BI.

+### R2D18
+Today I had a class on mobile programming interfaces.
+It was really interesting, and I was also able to make progress on one of the labs for the same course.